 About the Author: Zoe Pond-McPherson, PT, DPT

-Dr. Zoe Pond-McPherson, PT, DPT is a physical therapist and pelvic health specialist with MovementX in Washington, D.C.
+Dr. Zoe Pond-McPherson is a MovementX physical therapist and pelvic health specialist in Washington, D.C.

 Looking to Return to Running Postpartum?